-The entire seven-book Vampire Soul series in one complete package!
+The entire eight-book Vampire Soul series in one complete package!

 Misty works nights at a diner, and one night blends into another like the thick tar they serve as coffee.
 One night things change when rumors of the undead rise from the newspaper ink.
 She dismisses it as fantasy until one of the regulars tells her otherwise.
 They find out together that some things in the paper really are true.Now she finds herself down the rabbit hole of night creatures with a vampire at her side and a Soul Box in her hand.
 She must use her wits to stay alive, and among the living.

 Fate is kind and cruel, and sometimes I wonder if it doesn’t have a sick sense of humor, too.

 Don’t get me wrong.
 I’m not the usual kind to go wearing black and brooding.
 Life wasn’t great, but it wasn’t too bad.
 I was still on the good side of thirty, but my job as waitress at the local diner wasn’t exactly a future with bright prospects.
 It was a dingy place off one of the main state highways.
 A small, cracked-pavement parking lot stood in front of the long, low, rectangular building.
 There was the usual long counter with its row of hard, plush red, round seats, worn through by the countless heavy tushes of truckers long past.
 The floor tiles were cracked, the tables along the windows were etched with the names of men and sweethearts alike, and the whole place stank of grease, the house’s special ingredient.

 To make matters worse I was the head, and only, waitress for the midnight shift.